Skip to main content

 Configuring the Split Columns tool

-3. In the search bar, search for the Split Columns tool.
+5. In the Tools modal, search for the Split Columns tool.

 Tip